Wild Waves Theme Park: Founding through today

 The Enchanted Village theme park was first opened on May 28, 1977, by Byron Betts, operator of Point Defiance Park in Tacoma.
 Betts had previously planned to open an amusement park in 1961 near the SeaTac Mall, but plans fell through.
 The initial 12 acre park site held only a half-dozen rides and included a playground, wading pool, and petting zoo.
 The 24 acre Wild Waves Waterpark was built adjacent to Enchanted Village and opened on August 4, 1984; the combined amusement complex became known as Enchanted Parks.
 In 1991, co-owners Michael Moodenbaugh and Jeff Stock paid $8 million for Enchanted Parks.
 In 1993, Moodenbaugh traded his share of Enchanted Parks, Inc., for shares in their jointly owned amusement park in Amherstburg, Ontario, Canada called Boblo Island Amusement Park, Inc. In 1993, Jeff Stock purchased several rides from Boblo Island.
 Stock then sold his shares of Enchanted Parks, Inc., in late 2000 to Six Flags for $19.3 million.
 In 1997, the park purchased the Loop Corkscrew roller coaster from the defunct Rocky Point Amusement Park in Warwick, Rhode Island and renamed the ride the Wild Thing.
 In 2000, the park had grown to over 70 acre, with more than 20 rides, and was the Northwest's largest waterpark.
 In 2002 and 2003, major expansion took place, with the addition of several new attractions, many manufactured by Zamperla and S&S Power.
 Also in 2002, approximately 1000 seasonal workers were employed for positions as rides operators and food service workers.
 Many of these seasonal workers are also students of local high schools.
 The park's name was reverted to Enchanted Village and Wild Waves Water Park for the 2016 season to once again split the park into two separate parks instead of one.
 This was accomplished by having a second entrance at the top of the parking lot to enter Enchanted Village and the main entrance was used to enter Wild Waves Water Park.
 Ticket holders could purchase a pass to just Wild Waves or just Enchanted Village.
 They could also purchase a more expensive park hopper pass.
 Season pass members got park hopper access free with their membership.
 In the 2017 season, this system was removed and the entire park became Wild Waves Theme and Water Park.
 This change was due to many complaints that the park hopping ticket system was too complicated.
-In 2020, the park did not open due to the COVID-19 pandemic.
+In 2020, the park failed to open due to the COVID-19 pandemic.
 Tickets and season passes were rolled over into 2021.
 During the 2021 season, there were many COVID mitigation strategies in place such as reservations, distancing, and masks.